RTEMS/rtems-docs/user/start/tools.rst

 You have chosen an installation prefix, the BSP to build, the tool's architecure and prepared the source for the RSB in the previous sections.
-We have chosen :file:`$HOME/quick-start/rtems/5` as the installation prefix, the ``erc32`` BSP and the SPARC architecture name of ``sparc-rtems5``, and unpacked the RSB source in :file:`$HOME/quick-start/src`.
+We have chosen :file:`$HOME/quick-start/rtems/6` as the installation prefix, the ``erc32`` BSP and the SPARC architecture name of ``sparc-rtems6``, and unpacked the RSB source in :file:`$HOME/quick-start/src`.

 The tool suite for RTEMS and the RTEMS sources are tightly coupled.
-For example, do not use a RTEMS version 5 tool suite with RTEMS version 4.11 sources and vice versa.
+For example, do not use a RTEMS version 6 tool suite with RTEMS version 4.11 or 5 sources and vice versa.

 Build and install the tool suite: